Black guillemot

+Taxonomy

+The black guillemot was formally described in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae.
+He placed it with the other auks in the genus Alca and coined the binomial name Alca grylle.
+Linnaeus specified the type locality as the Ocean of northern Europe but this has subsequently been restricted to Sweden.
+The black guillemot is now one of three species placed in the genus Cepphus that was introduced in 1769 by the Prussian naturalist Peter Pallas.
 The genus name Cepphus is from Ancient Greek kepphos, a pale waterbird mentioned by Greek authors including Aristotle.
 The species name grylle was the local dialect name for this bird in Gotland at the time of Linnaeus's visit there in 1741.
 The English word "guillemot" is from French guillemot probably derived from Guillaume, "William".